 No. New Hampshire landlords are not required to perform a walk-through inspection when a tenant moves out of a rental unit.

-When Must You Return a Tenant’s Security Deposit in New Hampshire?
+30 Days to Return Security Deposit in New Hampshire

 If a landlord has made reasonable attempt to return the portion of the security deposit that is owed back to the tenant, and the tenant makes no claim on the deposit, after six months, it becomes the property of the landlord.